mondo-mob/gae-js/packages/gae-js-core/README.md

 Extendable typed configuration loader based around "config" library.

 NOTE: The environment is automatically detected from the project name.
 See Conventions for more details.
-NOTE: The GCP_ENVIRONMENT environment variable must be set when running on GCP (not locally).
+NOTE: The GAEJS_ENVIRONMENT environment variable must be set when running on GCP (not locally).
 See Conventions for more details.

 Organise your configuration files in the following way:
 ```shell